 To add unbelievable shine to hair.
 Mix 1 ½ teaspoon honey to 5 cups of warm water.
-After shampooing, pour the mixture over hair, massage lightly just to make sure the mixture is reaching all parts of the hair.
+After shampooing, pour the mixture over the hair, massage lightly just to make sure the mixture is reaching all parts of the hair.
 Leave it in, blow-dry, and style as you will.
 If you wish to bring out highlights add 1 teaspoon of lemon juice to the mixture.

 Honey Facial Cleanser

 It's Great For Dry Skin

 Facial cleanser for very dry skin.
-Combine 2 tablespoons of dried oats and 2 tablespoons of honey blend in food processor or blender.
+Combine 2 tablespoons of dried oats and 2 tablespoons of honey blend in a food processor or blender.
 Great daily facial cleanser.
-Keeps in the refrigerator up to 2 weeks.
+Keeps in the refrigerator for up to 2 weeks.